If you know and love my low carb granola recipe, buckle up for their portable counterpart, keto granola bars!

 Now, the fun part: making your own versions of low carb breakfast bars!

 - Add fruit.
-Freezer dried low carb fruits are lower in carbs than dehydrated fruit, so I suggest starting there!
+Freezer dried keto fruits are lower in carbs than dehydrated fruit, so I suggest starting there!

-- Add more protein by mixing in a few scoops of low carb protein powder.
-You can also use peanut flour (which is EXTREMELY high in protein) as I did in this grain free granola recipe.
+- Add more protein by mixing in a few scoops of keto protein powder.
+You can also use peanut flour (which is EXTREMELY high in protein).

 - Preheat oven to 375F and prepare a 9x13 casserole dish with parchment paper.

-- Toss pecans, almonds, walnuts and coconut in a food processor, and pulse 3-5 times using 1-second intervals.
+- Toss pecans (1 cup), almonds (1 cup), walnuts (2 cups) and coconut (1 cup) in a food processor, and pulse 3-5 times using 1-second intervals.
 (You want your nuts to be able the size of a piece of oatmeal, too small and you'll miss out on the texture!)

 - Spread nuts/coconut in an even layer on a rimmed baking sheet and toast until golden brown (about 7-9 minutes).

-- Meanwhile, melt the butter in the microwave in a large bowl and allow it to cool slightly.
+- Meanwhile, melt the butter (1/2 cup) in the microwave in a large bowl and allow it to cool slightly.

-- Once toasted (and cooled!), toss in the nuts and chocolate chips.
+- Once toasted (and cooled!), toss in the nuts and sugar free chocolate chips (1 cup).

 - Line a 9x13 baking dish with parchment paper.